 Assessing student learning gaps, or areas of need, will be critical.
 Formative assessment before a unit of instruction to gauge student understanding of pre-requisite skills will be common practice.

 Acknowledging that the typical content in each grade level or course may need to be adjusted, content will be prioritized to ensure that students receive instruction for the prioritized learning standards, key understandings, and skills necessary for students’ success in future study.

-Grading practices will be reinstated and follow a standards-based framework for students in Grades K through 6 designed to provide direct feedback regarding students’ mastery of course content.
+Grading practices will follow a standards-based framework for students in Grades K through 6 designed to provide direct feedback regarding students’ mastery of course content.
 A traditional secondary grading framework will be utilized for Grades 7 through 12 based on NYS learning standards.

 Accommodating a six-foot radius around students will necessitate the identification of additional rooms and common-area spaces that can be converted into classrooms.